rabstolaf/bwsys/06_golden-node-configuration.md

 * `$ mount -av` &mdash; this will mount everything `/etc/fstab` and tell you what it did
 * You might have to log out and log back in to your golden node for this mounting to take effect
 * Test if it worked by creating a file in your `/home` directory on your headnode and check if the file is there in `/home` directory on the Golden Node
-* You will utilize your mounted `/opt` directory later with OpenMPI configuration.
+* You will utilize your mounted `/opt` directory later with OpenMPI configuration

 ## 4. NTP